 - Behaviors that could be considered inappropriate must be assessed in the context of RP expectations and tolerances.
-For example, some RP expect dogs to chew and cats to scratch.
-Behaviors tolerated in the home may not be acceptable in hospital or long-term care facilities and the RP should be counseled to this effect.
+For example, some RPs expect dogs to chew and cats to scratch.
+Behaviors tolerated in the home might not be acceptable in hospital or long-term care facilities, and the RP should be counseled to this effect.

 - Behaviors should be evaluated in the context of the general physical and behavioral health of the animal, as well as with respect to the animal's age and any preexisting conditions.
 For example, aggression may be a consequence of irritability associated with a medical condition.
 Changes in elimination frequency or volume may be associated with an underlying medical cause or be an effect of aging.

 - The RP must ensure that resident animals are provided regular opportunities for play, quiet time, and rest separate from activities associated with an AAI.